-The Group on occasion enters into sub-lease arrangements which are assessed at inception.
+The Group previously entered into sub-lease arrangements which were assessed at inception.
 For operating leases, the associated income is recognized in the profit and loss account on a straight-line basis over the term of the lease.

 Property, plant and equipment